Judit Polgár: Grandmaster

-In 1995, the Isle of Lewis chess club in Scotland attempted to arrange a game between Polgár and Nigel Short in which the famous Lewis chessmen would be used.
-The Lewis chessmen is a chess set carved in the 12th century.
+In 1995, the Isle of Lewis chess club in Scotland attempted to arrange a game between Polgár and Nigel Short in which the Lewis chessmen, a chess set carved in the 12th century, would be used.
 However, the British Museum refused to release the set despite assurances that the players would wear gloves.
 Scottish member of parliament Calum MacDonald pointed out that the set would be safe, especially as chess was not a contact sport.
-In the end, the Museum allowed the chess set to be displayed at the Isle of Lewis festival tournament, but they were not used in any games.
+In the end, the Museum allowed the chess set to be displayed at the Isle of Lewis festival tournament, but it was not used in any games.
 Polgár won the double round-robin tournament of four GMs, scoring five points in the six games and winning both her games against Short.

 Kasparov touch-move controversy

-At Linares 1994, Polgár lost a controversial game to the World Champion Garry Kasparov.
+At Linares 1994, Polgár lost a game to the World Champion Garry Kasparov in which Kasparov was accused of breaking the touch-move rule.
 The tournament marked the first time the 17-year-old Polgár was invited to compete with the world's strongest players.
-After four games she had two points.
+After four games, she had two points.
 During her game with Kasparov in the fifth round, Kasparov gradually outplayed her and had a clear advantage after 35 moves.
-On his 36th move, the World Champion reportedly changed his mind about the move of a knight, and moved the piece to a different square.
+On his 36th move, the World Champion reportedly changed his mind about the move of a knight and moved the piece to a different square.
 According to chess rules, once a player has released a piece, the move must stand, so if Kasparov did remove his hand, he should have been required to play his original move.
-Polgár did not challenge Kasparov in the moment, because, she stated, "I was playing the World Champion and didn't want to cause unpleasantness during my first invitation to such an important event.
+Polgár did not challenge Kasparov in the moment, later saying "I was playing the World Champion and didn't want to cause unpleasantness during my first invitation to such an important event.
 I was also afraid that if my complaint was overruled I would be penalized on the clock when we were in time pressure."
 She did, however, look questioningly at the arbiter, Carlos Falcon, who witnessed the incident and took no action.